Skip to content

 If you use the Premium license, our systems remotely store some data necessary for billing and providing services.

-In the case of the Account Sync feature, we remotely store configuration and authentication data, encrypted-at-rest.
+In the case of the Account Sync feature, we remotely store configuration and authentication data, encrypted at rest.
 In securely encrypted communications, we transmit your transaction data to you, by way of Plaid, without storing that data.

 In the Database Sync feature, the application securely transmits and receives your database as a file to and from compatible cloud storage platforms of your choice.
 Your configuration data is stored locally, not by us.
 We do not receive or store any sensitive information related to this feature.